-This year’s Madison Street Festival promises to be bigger and better than ever as it returns for the first time since 2019 to celebrate its 40th anniversary.
+The 41st Madison Street Festival is situated to have another incredibly strong year with more vendors, food, and fun at every turn.
 Every area of the festival has been combed through to ensure that this year’s festival exceeds expectations.
 You don’t want to miss it!

-Here are five things to know about the Madison Street Festival before you head to Historic Downtown Madison this Saturday, October 1st.
+Here are five things to know about the Madison Street Festival before you head to Historic Downtown Madison on Saturday, October 7th.

 Parking has never been more simple than it will be this year.
-Plan to park at either CrossPointe church on Hughes Road or the Madison City School stadium.
+Plan to park at either CROSSEPOINT CHURCH on Hughes Road or MADISON CITY STADIUM.
 Both locations will have non-stop shuttle service all day long, including handicap buses as well.

 Again, don’t stress about parking or let that keep you from attending the festival.
 As long as you consider parking in one of those huge parking lots, you’ll be good to go!